-The analysis was conducted assuming that the FS system was operating at locations at the following latitude/longitude: 39.673° N, and 104.6° W. For the FS system, the FS receiver antenna is pointing directly at another FS station whose location is randomized within a 0.4 to 3 km circle of the receiver.
+The analysis was conducted assuming that the FS receiver was operating at locations at the following latitude/longitude: 39.673° N, and 104.6° W. The FS receiver antenna’s azimuth is fixed at a specific angle.
+Multiple simulations were conducted with azimuth angles of 0, 45, 90.
+135, and 180 degrees. .
+The elevation angle of the receiver antenna is fixed at a specific angle.
+Multiple simulations were conducted with elevation angles of 0, 3, 5, 7.5 and 10 degrees.

 FIGURE X